-Engage Youth of Every Tribe, Tongue, Faith & Province: National Level Launch – Hosting a Future Leaders Conference laying the foundation for a national level network of youth leaders with a common vision for peace, reconciliation, equality and grassroots solutions for the nation’s pressing challenges.
-This conference seeks to bring together youth leaders from every province of the country, representing the major tribes, ethnicities and religious groups.
+Engage Youth of Every Tribe, Tongue, Faith & Province: – Host a Future Leaders Conference to lay the foundation for a national level network of youth leaders with a common vision for peace, reconciliation, equality, and grassroots solutions for the nation’s pressing challenges.
+This conference seeks to bring together youth leaders from every province of the country, representing the major tribes, ethnicities, and religious groups.

 Step 5- Expanding Reach

 Grow Wide:Build on the national network to have strategic operations in each region and province of the nation:

 • Conduct a national tour with key leaders